Glossary of Terms

 Administrator – The individual or corporate fiduciary appointed by the court to manage an estate if no executor or personal representative has been appointed or if the named executor or personal representative is unable or unwilling to serve.

 Applicable exclusion amount – Another name for the estate tax exemption amount (formerly called the unified credit), which shelters a certain value of assets from the federal estate and gift tax.
-This amount is $5 million and is inflation adjusted annually.
+This amount is $11.2 million in 2018, inflation adjusted annually.

 Ascertainable standard – A standard, usually relating to an individual’s health, education, support, or maintenance, that defines the permissible reasons for making a distribution from a trust.
 Use of an ascertainable standard prevents distributions from being included in a trustee/beneficiary’s gross estate for federal estate tax purposes.
 Depending on state law, the use of an ascertainable standard may provide less protection for a beneficiary from creditors.
 If the risk of a lawsuit or divorce concerns you, you should discuss distribution standards with your attorney.